Last Updated: February 3, 2025

 Further Stage Roles

 While appearing in movies and on television, Bakula continued to take roles on stage.
 From 1987 to 1988, he starred in the original off-Broadway production "Romance/Romance," for which he earned a Tony Award nomination for Best Actor in a Musical.
-In 2006, he starred in the musical "Shenandoah" at Ford's Theater in Washington, DC; the same production had launched his professional theatre career in 1976.
-Later, he did a one-night-only performance on January 18, 2008 to help benefit the restoration of Ford's Theater.
+In 2006, Scott starred in the musical "Shenandoah" at Ford's Theater in Washington, DC; the same production had launched his professional theatre career in 1976.
+Later, he did a one-night-only performance on January 18, 2008, to help benefit the restoration of Ford's Theater.
 Other theatrical credits have included the musical "Dancing in the Dark," performed at The Old Globe in San Diego, California, and the musical drama "No Strings," written by the late Richard Rodgers.

 Personal Life